andrewacashner/hearingfaithms/chapters/chapter-2.md

 phrase that recalls Antonio de Azevedo's image of the religious teacher with harp in hand.
 [@Kircher:Musurgia, 551:
-"Nouerat enim prædicator fuorum auditorum inclinationem; nouerat chordam, quam tangere debebat."]
+"Nouerat enim praedicator fuorum auditorum inclinationem; nouerat chordam, quam tangere debebat."]
 But Kircher never fully resolves the tension between the universal power of music and the variables of individual subjectivity and cultural conditioning.